meenakshi-kushwaha/mmaqshiny/README.md

 The output is displayed in five different tabs.

-1) `Joined File` displays all cleaned and joined data
+1) `Joined File` displays all cleaned and joined data.
-2) `Summary` displays summary statistics for each parameter,
+2) `Summary` displays summary statistics for each parameter.
 3)  `Plots` displays interactive  time series line plots for raw parameters.
-4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap background.
+4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap basemap.
 5) `Alarm and Settings` tab displays each instrument's settings and alarms (if any).

 ## Limitations

-1) handles single day data at a time
+1) It handles single day data at a time.
-2) provision for only linear correction coefficients of PM<sub>2.5</sub>
+2) It has provision for only linear correction coefficients of PM<sub>2.5</sub>.
-3) instrument specific
+3) It is instrument specific.
-4) file renaming (with date prefix) is required
+4) It is mandatory to rename files (with date prefix).

 ## Installation